Guido Molinari: Biography

 Early in his career, Molinari read a 1955 article about Jackson Pollock dripping paint onto canvas and went to New York to paint abstractly.
 He then returned to Montreal where he held his first solo exhibition at L'Échourie, founded the Galerie L'Actuelle with Fernande Saint-Martin, his future wife (also in 1955) and was one of the founding members of The Non-Figurative Artists' Association of Montreal in 1956.
 Between 1963 and 1969, he created hard edge paintings consisting of colour in vertical bands of equal width placed on a flat picture plane called the Stripe series.
 The National Gallery of Canada, acquired a canvas from the series.

 Molinari was selected by Lawrence Alloway for the Guggenheim International Award 1964 exhibition.
 His paintings were seen in New York, Honolulu, Berlin, Ottawa and Buenos Aires.
 In 1965, his works appeared in The Responsive Eye at the Museum of Modern Art in New York along with works by artists such as Frank Stella.
 They were also seen in The Deceived Eye in Fort Worth, Texas; and in a fourth show, a New York solo exhibition at East Hampton Gallery.
 His work was described by reviewers in glowing terms as "Pop spelled 'Pow!'— in these handsome paintings the message comes across visually".

 In 1967, he received a Guggenheim Fellowship and in 1968, the prestigious David Bright Prize at the 34th Biennale di Venezia for which he and Ulysse Comtois had been selected by Brydon Smith.
 From 1969 to 1970, Molinari created "checkerboard" paintings (he titled them "Structures") dividing the verticals by the horizontal and in 1971, he began to bisect each stripe, creating a new format of triangles.
 In the late 1970s, he created the Quantificateur series and, in the years before his death, the Checkerboard paintings (he called them the Continuum series).

 Molinari taught for 27 years at Sir George Williams University and Concordia University, retiring in 1997.
 In 2004, Concordia recognized him with a posthumous honorary doctorate.

 An avid art collector, his extensive private collection included the work of Mondrian and the manuscript pages of Mondrian's original defition of Neo-Plasticism (1926), Matisse, John Cage, Jasper Johns, and Quebec artists Denis Juneau, John Lyman, and Ozias Leduc.
 His obituary in the National Post quoted the then director of the Art Gallery of Ontario, Matthew Teitelbaum, as saying he owned Barnett Newman, Richard Serra, Francis Bacon, Piet Mondrian and Ellsworth Kelly.

 In 1997, he established the 'Molinari Quartet' through the Molinari Foundation, a group that has been active now for twenty-five plus years.

-In 2004, Guido Molinari died of pneumonia after having bone cancer which migrated from his lungs.
+In 2004, Guido Molinari died of pneumonia after having bone cancer, which had migrated from his lungs.
 His East Montreal studio at 3290 St. Catherine Street East remains intact and open to the public.